zextras/tech-doc/source/carbonio/adminpanel/domains/details.rst

 ==============

 Options in this page control how a user can log in to |product|.
-The supported methods are *Default*, |product|'s local authentication backend, a *Local LDAP*, an *External LDAP*, or an *External Active Directory* server.
+The supported methods are *Carbonio*, |product|'s local authentication backend, a *Local LDAP*, an *External LDAP*, or an *External Active Directory* server.

-If the method is different from *Default*, you need to provide the various parameters and check it the connection is successful.
+If the method is different from *Carbonio*, on the one side you need to provide the various parameters and check it the connection is successful, while on the other side, the use of :ref:`2FA
+<domain-2fa>` will not be allowed, as it is not possible to enforce
+2FA with authentication methods other than *Carbonio*.

 Below the methods, a few additional options are available: